greg-raven/Uncommon-Sense/_posts/2012-11-18-how-the-few-plunder-the-many.md

 ---
-title: 'How the few plunder the many'
+title: "How the few plunder the many"
 layout: post
 categories:
 - taxation